-The Company reported net income of \$120,122 for the three months ended March 31, 2016, had cash used in operating activities of \$90,087, had an accumulated deficit of \$121,974,999 and a working capital surplus of \$208,213 as of March 31, 2016.
+The Company reported a net loss of \$551,504 for the six months ended June 30, 2016, had cash used in operating activities of \$326,499, had an accumulated deficit of \$122,646,625 and a working capital surplus of \$468,690 as of June 30, 2016.
 Since inception, the Company's primary sources of ongoing liquidity for operations have come through private and public offerings of equity securities, and the issuance of various debt instruments and asset-based lending.

 As discussed in Note G, the Series A preferred stock became redeemable at the option of the preferred stock holders on November 19, 2014 and for a period of 180 days thereafter, provided that at least 50% of the holders provide written notice to the Company requesting redemption.
-As of March 31, 2016 and December 31, 2015, no redemption of the preferred stock occurred and any future redemption of the Series A or B preferred stock would be entirely at the option of the Company.
-Furthermore, on February 17, 2016, an amendment to the revolving credit facility with Heritage Bank of Commerce, a California state chartered bank ("Heritage Bank") was executed extending the maturity date of the revolving credit facility to September 30, 2018, unless earlier accelerated under the terms of the Loan and Security Agreement (the "Loan Agreement").
-The Loan Agreement is available for working capital and other lawful general corporate purposes.
+As of June 30, 2016 and December 31, 2015, no redemption of the preferred stock occurred and any future redemption of the Series A or B preferred stock would be entirely at the option of the Company.
+Furthermore, on February 17, 2016, an amendment to the revolving credit facility with Heritage Bank of Commerce, a California state chartered bank ("Heritage Bank") was executed extending the maturity date of the revolving credit facility to September 30, 2018, unless earlier accelerated under the terms of the loan and security agreement (the "Heritage Bank Loan Agreement").
+This revolving credit facility is available for working capital and other business purposes.
 The outstanding principal balance of the revolving credit facility bears interest at the Prime Rate plus 3.00%.
-The outstanding balance was \$1,061,771 as of March 31, 2016 and the remaining available borrowing capacity was approximately \$687,000.
-As of March 31, 2016, the Company was in compliance with all financial covenants.
+As of June 30, 2016, the Company was in violation of a financial performance covenant of the Heritage Bank Loan Agreement.
+Heritage Bank has granted a waiver of that violation.
+By waiving the violation, Heritage Bank is not surrendering any of its other rights as set forth in the Heritage Bank Loan Agreement.
+As of June 30, 2016, the outstanding balance under the revolving credit facility was \$536,771 and the remaining available borrowing capacity was approximately \$979,000.

 The Company's liquidity plan includes reviewing options for raising additional capital including, but not limited to, asset-based or equity financing, private placements, and/or disposition of assets.
-Management believes that with additional financing, the Company will be able to fund required working capital, research and development and marketing expenses attendant to promoting revenue growth.
+Management believes that with additional financing, the Company will be able to fund required working capital, research and development and marketing expenses necessary to promote revenue growth.
 However, any equity financing may be dilutive to stockholders and any additional debt financing would increase expenses and may involve restrictive covenants.
-While we have been successful in securing financing through September 30, 2018 to provide adequate funding for working capital purposes, there is no assurance that obtaining additional or replacement financing, if needed, will sufficiently fund future operations, repay existing debt or implement the Company's growth strategy.
+While the Company has been successful in securing financing through September 30, 2018 with the Heritage Bank Loan Agreement to provide adequate funding for working capital purposes, there is no assurance that obtaining additional or replacement financing, if needed, will sufficiently fund future operations, repay existing debt or implement the Company's growth strategy.
 The Company's failure to execute on this strategy may have a material adverse effect on its business, results of operations and financial position.